Strawberry Cobbler

 Preparation

 • Start by preparing the strawberries.
-Wash them with water to remove any dirt and then chop off the top part with the green leaves.
+Wash them with water to remove dirt, and then chop off the top part with the green leaves.
 Now chop the strawberries into small pieces.
-If using frozen strawberries, thaw them to room temperature.
-Then chop them.
+If using frozen strawberries, thaw them to room temperature and then chop them.

 • Grease an 8×8 inch baking tray with butter.